CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Introduction

-The major contributions of this work can be summarized in three aspects. \textit{First}, we propose CAT-SAM, a conditional tuning network that enables effective and data-efficient adaptation of SAM toward various unconventional images.
-To this end, we design \textit{prompt bridge}, a decoder-conditioned joint tuning structure that enables synergistic adaptation of the heavyweight image encoder and the lightweight mask decoder effectively. \textit{Second}, we develop two CAT-SAM variants by embedding the prompt bridge into two representative tuning strategies, one introducing learnable prompt tokens in the input space and the other inserting lightweight adapter networks. \textit{Third}, extensive experiments over 11 unconventional segmentation datasets show that CAT-SAM achieves superior image segmentation consistently even under the challenging one-shot setup.
+The major contributions of this work can be summarized in three aspects. \textit{First}, we propose CAT-SAM, a conditional tuning network that enables effective and data-efficient adaptation of SAM toward various challenging downstream domains.
+We design \textit{prompt bridge} within CAT-SAM, a decoder-conditioned joint tuning structure that enables synergistic and data-efficient adaptation of the heavyweight image encoder and the lightweight mask decoder effectively. \textit{Second}, we develop two CAT-SAM variants by embedding the prompt bridge into two representative tuning strategies, one introducing learnable prompt tokens in the input space and the other inserting lightweight adapter networks. \textit{Third}, extensive experiments over 11 diverse segmentation datasets show that CAT-SAM achieves superior image segmentation consistently even under the challenging one-shot setup.